Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 And much more…

-Chapter One – What is a Jet Dust Collector?
+Chapter One – What is a Pulse Jet Dust Collector?

-The efficiency of jet dust collectors has made them the most widely used type of dust collection system.
-They require little maintenance, can clean high density dust filled air, and have excellent filtration systems.
-The uses for jet dust collectors include product recovery, dust capturing, filtering explosive media, metalworking chip capturing, central vacuum cleaning systems, and pneumatic conveying.
+The efficiency of pulse jet dust collectors has made them the most widely used type of dust collection system.
+They require little maintenance, can clean high-density dust-filled air, and have excellent filtration systems.
+The uses for pulse jet dust collectors include product recovery, dust capturing, filtering explosive media, metalworking chip capturing, central vacuum cleaning systems, and pneumatic conveying.

-Jet dust collectors are a special type of baghouse dust collecting system.
-The term jet dust collector refers to the method that the dust collector uses to clean its filters, which is a reverse jet of air that forces the dust off the fabric of the dust caked filters.
-With some types of jet dust collectors, the determination of when to clean the filters is triggered by the differential pressure between the clean side of the filters and their dirty dirty side, which is registered by a differential pressure sensor.
+Pulse jet dust collectors are a special type of baghouse dust collecting system.
+The term pulse jet dust collector refers to the method that the dust collector uses to clean its filters, which is a reverse jet of air that forces the dust off the fabric of the dust-caked filters.
+With some types of pulse jet dust collectors, the determination of when to clean the filters is triggered by the differential pressure between the clean and dirty sides of the filters, which is registered by a differential pressure sensor.

 Cylindrical Pulse Jet Dust Collectors